 How to finance a home addition in Lansing, MI

 Additions come in all shapes and sizes.
 Before adding to your home, first you must evaluate your options.
-If you started researching, talking to friends and banks, your head could already be spinning.
+If you have already started researching and talking to friends and banks, your head could already be spinning.

 It is exasperating.
-Additions are costly and often it requires a long-term financial commitment.
+Additions are costly and often require a long-term financial commitment.
 You may even be thinking that your dream home will have to wait a few more years.